Miloš Forman: 1964–1971

-The Firemen's Ball (1967)

-A 1967 originally Czechoslovak–Italian co-production, this was Forman's first color film.
+In 1967, he directed The Firemen's Ball an original Czechoslovak–Italian co-production; this was Forman's first color film.
 It is one of the best–known movies of the Czechoslovak New Wave.
 On the face of it a naturalistic representation of an ill-fated social event in a provincial town, the film has been seen by both film scholars and the then-authorities in Czechoslovakia as a biting satire on East European Communism, which resulted in it being banned for many years in Forman's home country.
 The Czech term zhasnout (to switch lights off), associated with petty theft in the film, was used to describe the large-scale asset stripping that occurred in the country during the 1990s.
 It was nominated for the Academy Award for Best Foreign Film.